86Box/docs/settings/hdd.rst

    * On MFM/RLL, XTA and ESDI disks, the second number is 0 for the first drive on the controller, and 1 for the second drive.

+.. note:: If the disk is attached to a channel or controller that doesn't exist, such as the tertiary IDE channel with no tertiary IDE controller present, it will be effectively disabled.

 Press the *OK* button to create the disk image file, or *Cancel* to close the window.